Rose Troche: 2005 South of Nowhere (TV Show)

 Troche was the consulting producer on five episodes.

 Themes

-In the end, Troche believes that even if she eschews queer themes (which she did in The Safety of Objects), every film she makes is, philosophically, gay.
+Troche believes that even if she eschews queer themes (which she did in The Safety of Objects), every film she makes is, philosophically, gay.
 "For example, I write my women like I like my women.
 They don't let people get away with anything.
 They're tough-talking," she says.
 "The truth is, everything I do is informed by being queer.
 My homosexuality doesn't go away just because, the characters aren't gay."

 Troche seems to always have a character that relocates from the East Coast to the West Coast, and shows their struggle with Los Angeles.
 She also has a wide variety of multi-racial cast, which ties back to her life.
 She lived on the East Coast and was an outcast in her suburban community by being queer in a Puerto Rican community.